 “A false balance and unrighteous dealings are extremely offensive and shamefully sinful to the Lord, but a just weight is His delight.”

 What happens when we’re serving where we know we’re called; but find ourselves growing weary?

 Well, this is when we labor to serve with joy knowing God will reward us!

 Serve Knowing Your Reward

-Serving with a assurance that God will reward us, didn’t hit home until a few months ago; when we read a devotion in our war room.
+Serving with an assurance that God will reward us, didn’t hit home until when we read a devotion in our War Room.

 We keep Sparking Gems from the Greek by Rick Renner, in our war room.
 It’s a 365-day devotional with explanations of Greek words.
 On February 10th we read; “God Will Make Sure You Get Rewarded for Your Work of Faith.”